joshuacox/reactionetes/README.md

 make autopilot
 ```

-or it can be done in a one-off sort of manner:
+or it can be done in a one-off sort of manner using the oneliner:
 ```
 curl -L https://git.io/reactionetes | bash
 ```